kptdev/kpt/docs/design-docs/08-package-variant.md

 package revision to clone, or you can specify a floating tag[^notimplemented].

-If you specify a specific upstream revision, then the downstream will not be changed unless the PackageVariant resource itself is modified to point to a new revision.
-That is, the user must edit the PackageVariant, and change the upstream package reference.
+If you specify a specific upstream revision, then the downstream will not be changed unless the `PackageVariant` resource itself is modified to point to a new revision.
+That is, the user must edit the `PackageVariant`, and change the upstream package reference.
 When that is done, the package variant controller will update any existing Draft package under its ownership by doing the equivalent of a `kpt pkg update` to rebase the downstream on the new upstream